McCatony/Yolov5_ROS/README.md

 4. Revise detection.py for your image message type in line 74
 5. Run detection.py
 6. In your third terminal, you can find class name which is detcted by '% rostopic echo /object.
 And if you don't like node and topic name, then you can edit node and topic name in line 73 and 75
-7. If you want to use your yolov5 weights, edit line 43 and pose your weights at your_ws/src/yolov5_ros
+7. If you want to use your yolov5 weights, edit line 43 and pose your weights at your_ws/src/yolov5_ros.
+Also you can change confidence threshold at line 36
 8. (Optional) If you want to see what is captured by camera, then disable comment in line 78, 115~117.